Is Silicone Rubber a Conductor or Insulation for Electricity?

 Due to its excellent insulating properties, sponge rubber foam is widely used as an electrical insulator.
 Here are some common applications:

-Silicone rubber insulates wires and cables and safely transmits electricity by preventing short circuits and electrical hazards. - Gaskets and Seals
+Silicone rubber insulates wires and cables, safely transmitting electricity by preventing short circuits and electrical hazards.

 Custom silicone products are often manufactured to meet specific electrical insulation needs in industries such as telecommunications.